 iPhone X vs XR: The differences that matter

 In terms of photography, the camera itself is certainly important, but there are other specs you’ll want to consider as well.
 For instance, how many videos and pictures will your phone be able to store?
 How long will the battery last while you’re taking pictures?
 Here are a couple of areas where iPhone X and XR differ:

 - iPhone X has a smaller but higher-quality display.

 - iPhone X has a larger storage capacity.

 The most noticeable difference between the cameras on both models is the extra lens on iPhone X. It has both a wide-angle and a telephoto lens on the rear camera, whereas iPhone XR only has a single wide-angle lens.
 Here are some more technical specifications:

 - Both wide-angle lenses have a ƒ/1.8 aperture.

 - iPhone X’s telephoto lens has a ƒ/2.4 aperture.

-Although iPhone XR doesn’t have the second lens, it includes plenty of software upgrades to make up for it, so you won’t miss out on many features.
+Although iPhone XR doesn’t have a second lens, it includes plenty of software upgrades to make up for it, so you won’t miss out on many features.
 Some differences in settings between iPhone X and XR include: